neptune-ai/docs/docs/integrations/pytorch.rst

 * ``neptune-client``.
 See :ref:`neptune-client installation guide <installation-neptune-client>`.
 * ``torch``.
 See |pytorch-install|.

 You also need minimal familiarity with torch.
-Have a look at the |torch-guide| to get started.
+Have a look at this |pytorch-guide| to get started.

 .. code-block:: bash